PATRIOT-BALL/ARK_PD/Arrrknights/docs/getting-started-desktop.md

 Once the code is open, you can run it from Android Studio by specifying the gradle command from the quick guide as a run configuration:
 - Select 'Run' on the top toolbar, and then 'Edit Configurations...'.
 - Click the + icon to add a new configuration, and select 'gradle'.
-- Set 'Gradle project' to 'Shattered-pixel-dungeon', and 'tasks' to 'desktop:debug'
+- Set 'Gradle project' to 'Arrrknights', and 'tasks' to 'desktop:debug'
 - Name the configuration whatever you like, and select 'Apply' and 'OK' on the bottom right.

 That configuration is now saved and can be selected from the configurations dropdown menu.
 It can be ran using the green arrow icon, and debugged with the green bug icon.